NicolasHubs/ProjetL3info/ProjectManagement.md

 First we wanted the player to travel on a large number of planets.
-Generating the planets one by one would have taken too much time, that's why we decided to generate them in a procedural way, that means in a large scale (huge quantity of planets), completely automatic and following a set of rules defined by algorithm.
+Generating the planets one by one would have taken too much time, that's why we decided to generate them in a procedural way, that means in a large scale (huge quantity of planets), completely automatic and following a set of rules defined by an algorithm.

 Advantages of procedural generation include smaller file sizes, larger amounts of content, and randomness for less predictable gameplay.